jacobjerryarackal/PROCODER-End-To-End-Multi-Programming-Code-Assistant-App-Using-CodeLlama-LLAMA2-Large-Language-Model/README.md

 # PROCODER : End-To-End-Multi-Programming-Code-Assistant-App-Using-CodeLlama-LLAMA2-Large-Language-Model

-PROCODER is a powerful Streamlit application designed to work as a Code Assistant App.
+PROCODER is a powerful Gradio application designed to work as a Code Assistant App.
 This innovative app offers real-time code suggestions, syntax highlighting, and debugging assistance.
 With the backing of a Large Language Model Code Llama, it's your indispensable tool for efficient and error-free coding, tailored to your programming needs.

 ## Features